wxie2017/wxie2017.github.io/pages/speech/Toastmasters_is_your_stage.md

 with a mentor, to help you along the way.
 You can also pick someone who stands out to you in some way as your mentor.
 Perhaps you were really engaged by one of their speeches.
 Maybe you noticed that they are highly active in supporting the club.
 Or, they might already possess the kinds of skills you hope to improve upon.
+Talk to your mentor, set up your goal with you mentor.

 Now it is your show time.
 You prepare your first project, the Ice Breaker.
 Work closely with your mentor to prepare for this first speech.
 Your mentor has been there before and has excellent ideas for what to speak about and how to do it.
 It is important to get over any fear or nervousness regarding your first speech, just do it as I am doing it right now.
 Tell your story, share your dream, enjoy the stage.
-Once you complete your first speech, you will truly feel that you are building strong relationships and becoming confident on the stage.
+Once you complete your first speech, you will truly feel that you are building strong relationships in the club and becoming confident on the stage.

 Besides speeches, there are many other things that make you like the stage.